 Dec.
 31, 2020 EPA publishes a final rule retaining the current NAAQS for ozone, finding “that the current primary standard is requisite to protect public health, including the health of at-risk populations, with an adequate margin of safety, and should be retained, without revision.”
 The rule is effective immediately.

 Jan.
 19, 2021 A coalition of 15 states, the District of Columbia, and New York City challenges EPA’s decision not to update the ground-level ozone NAAQS.
 The group alleges that the decision violates EPA’s Clean Air Act obligations by conducting a flawed review process that imperils public health.
-New York v.
-EPA, [Docket No. Pending] (D.C.
+New York et al. v.
+EPA, No. 21-1028 (D.C.
 Cir.).

 Jan.
 19, 2021 A group of 11 public health and environmental organizations challenges EPA’s decision not to update the PM NAAQS.
 The group argues that EPA rushed its decision to not update the NAAQS, despite the scientific consensus of the danger of the current PM standards.
 American Lung Association v.
 EPA, No. 21-01027 (D.C.
 Cir.).